schnetzlerjoe/interchain-query-spec/README.md

 func MsgGetQuery(

 ) *cobra.Command {
-  //Msg to get a query via id
+  //Msg to get a query via id and key (i.e: id: 1 and key: OsmosisPool) }
-}
 ```